miketui/Fm/workflow_guide.md

 - Bible quotes and references
 - Case studies and examples

+#### Step 5A: Non-Destructive Editing Protocol
+- Always open the **existing XHTML file** from `input/OEBPS/text/` and work from a backed-up copy in `output/OEBPS/text/`.
+Do **not** regenerate chapters, summaries, or prose from prompts.
+- Restrict changes to **markup, styling hooks, accessibility attributes, and structural wrappers**.
+If text needs layout adjustments, manipulate the surrounding HTML/CSS only.
+- Preserve whitespace-sensitive elements (poetry, scripture, worksheets) by editing within their current nodes instead of replacing the block.
+- Before saving, run a quick plain-text extraction (see Step 8) to confirm that no narrative wording, punctuation, or numbering shifted during the edit.

 ### Phase 3: Codex Processing

 #### Step 6: Prepare Codex Environment